Jobhdez/full-stack-arxiv/README.md

 # full-stack-arxiv
-full stack web app written in ReactJS and Django
+I built a full stack web app for learning purposes.

 ## About

-The backend uses an external api to seed the database.
-Then there's the Rest API that acceses the api data.
-The frontend fetches the backend's api url and renders the data.
+- I used an external API to seed the database; and
+- I built a REST API to access the data from the front-end; and
+- I built the front-end with React which renders the Data;

 The data are research papers; I manipulate the **title** and the **abstract** of the research paper.

+# Installation
+- `clone` this repo
+- `cd` into the repo folder
+- In on Terminal run `python3 manage runserver` from the `backend` folder
+- In a separate terminal run `npm start` from the `frontend/arxiv` folder

 ## License
 GNU